TheGeekPharaoh/keycloak-soteria/README.md

 # keycloak-soteria
-Using KeyCloak as your Soteria Authentication Provider
+Use KeyCloak as your Soteria Authentication Provider

 ## Introduction